 This introductory resource guide is for UVic Faculty of Education students looking for supplementary resources held by UVic Libraries on the topic of Indigenous Education.
 This guide has a particular research focus on Indigenous Language Revitalization to support UVic graduate students enrolled in the Masters of Indigenous Language Revitalization.
 Let me know if you have recommendations for additional resources to be listed on this guide.

 Pia Russell ŦE NE SNÁ, my name is Pia Russell and I am the Education and Children’s Literature Librarian at UVic Libraries.
 If you need help with your library research, please get in touch.
-You can find me in my office at the McPherson Library or working on projects at the Curriculum Library.
+You can find me in my office at the McPherson Library.
 You can also book an appointment with me (firstname.lastname@example.org, 250-721-8259).
 It would be a pleasure to meet with you and chat about your research questions.
 If your question is urgent and you cannot find me, one of my librarian colleagues at the main Research Help desk in McPherson Library would be pleased to assist you (email@example.com, 250-721-8274).
 HÍ,SW̱ḴE SI,IÁM.

 There are many videos on indigenous education research uploaded on youtube, below are some of my recommendations.
 Be sure to also ask your instructor or supervisor for their suggestions.